quantaosun/QSAR-COVID-19-App/README.md

 ## By providing a simple SMILES string, this app will give you a prediction of pIC50 of 3C-like protease.

-This is a rebuilt version of

-Only works on Linux and Mac, Windows not supported
+Only works on Linux,Mac and soon will be working on the cloud as well, Windows not supported

 # Run the app locally